-You can connect your computers in the network to the Windows Storage Server 2008 R2 Essentials server using the Connect a Computer to the Server wizard.
+You can connect your computers in the network to the Windows SBS 2011 Essentials server using the Connect a Computer to the Server wizard.
 You can launch this wizard by typing http://<servername>/connect Internet address in your Internet browser, where <servername> is the name of the server.
-The wizard installs the Connector software on your client computer and joins it to your server.
-Windows Storage Server 2008 R2 Essentials then automatically backs up your computer (if set up to do so), monitors its health, and enables you to configure and to remotely administer Windows Storage Server 2008 R2 Essentials from your client computer.
+The wizard installs the Connector software on your client computer and joins it your server.
+Windows SBS 2011 Essentials then automatically backs up your computer (if set up to do so), monitors its health, and enables you to configure and to remotely administer Windows SBS 2011 Essentials from your client computer.

 Before you begin

 Before you begin connecting your client computers, do the following:

 Ensure that the computer meets the prerequisites to connect to the server.
-To learn about the prerequisites, see Prerequisites for connecting a computer to the network.
+To learn about the prerequisites, see Prerequisites for connecting a computer to the server.

-Ensure that the Windows Storage Server 2008 R2 Essentials supports the operating system that is running on the computer.
+Ensure that the Windows SBS 2011 Essentials supports the operating system that is running on the computer.
 For a list of supported operating systems, see Supported operating systems for client computers.

-Review the changes that are made to the computer by the Windows SBS 2011 Essentials server when you run the Connector software at What changes does the server make to a client computer?
+Review the changes that are made to the computer by the Windows SBS 2011 Essentials server when you run the Connector software at What changes does the server make to a client computer

-Windows Storage Server 2008 R2 Essentials does not support backing up and restoring dynamic disks on client computers.
+Windows SBS 2011 Essentials does not support backing up and restoring dynamic disks on client computers.
 If you want the server to create backups for your computer, do not use a computer with dynamic disks.

-This section includes step-by-step instructions to connect a computer to a server that is running Windows Storage Server 2008 R2 Essentials.
+This section includes step-by-step instructions to connect a computer to a server that is running Windows SBS 2011 Essentials.
 To complete this procedure, you will need the following information:

 The user name and password of the computer’s local administrator account (if you are not logged on to the computer as a local administrator).

-Complete the following procedure on all of your other computers to connect them to the Windows Storage Server 2008 R2 Essentials server.
+Complete the following procedure on all of your other computers to connect them to the Windows SBS 2011 Essentials server.

 To connect your computer to the server

 Log on to your computer that you want to connect to the server.

 The Connect your computer to the server page appears.
 Do one of the following:

-If the User Account Control message appears, either click Continue or type your user name and password of an account that has administrator permissions on that computer if prompted to do so.
+If the User Account Control message appears, either click Continue or type your local user name and password.

-When the computer is successfully connected to the server, shortcuts to the Launchpad and the Dashboard appear on the Start menu of the computer’s desktop which can be used as follows:
+Once the computer is successfully connected to the server, shortcuts to the Launchpad and the server Dashboard will appear on the Start menu of the computer’s desktop, which can be used as follows:

-From the Launchpad link, you can access shared folders shortcut, configure computer backups, address alerts, and open the Remote Web Access.
+From the Launchpad link, you can access the Shared folders shortcut, configure computer backups, address alerts, and open the Remote Access Web site.

 From the Dashboard link, you can to administer the server that is running Windows SBS 2011 Essentials.